14 days of Valentines

 - A special act of service they always do for you

 Make them thoughtful and unique to the two of you!
-If you need filler you can look up a short poem or quote, but finding 14 things you love about your spouse shouldn’t be too hard.
+If you need filler you can look up a short poem or quote, but finding 14 things you love about your husband or significant other shouldn’t be too hard.

 Alternatively, you can put all the notes into a jar or mailbox and have them pick one out each day before they head to work.